 (D) a search warrant issued by a magistrate.

-(3) An offense under this section is a Class C misdemeanor if it is shown on the trial of the offense that the governmental record is a governmental record that is required for enrollment of a student in a school district and was used by the actor to establish the residency of the student.
+Subdivision (3) specifies that violations of the Tampering with Government Record law are classified as Class C misdemeanors if the governmental record is a governmental record that is required for enrollment of a student in a school district and was used by the actor to establish the residency of the student.

-(4) An offense under this section is a Class B misdemeanor if it is shown on the trial of the offense that the governmental record is a written appraisal filed with an appraisal review board under Section 41.43(a-1), Tax Code, that was performed by a person who had a contingency interest in the outcome of the appraisal review board hearing.
+Subdivision (4) specifies that violations of the Tampering with Government Record law are classified as Class B misdemeanors if the governmental record is a written appraisal filed with an appraisal review board under Section 41.43(a-1), Tax Code, that was performed by a person who had a contingency interest in the outcome of the appraisal review board hearing.

 (1) a Class B misdemeanor if the offense is committed under Subsection (a)(2) or Subsection (a)(5) and the defendant is convicted of presenting or using the record;